RasmusEge/ESB-3.0/Login-and-registration.md

  });
 ````

-Userstate should be added to datalayer at all times
+Userstate and user_id should be added to datalayer at all times

 If user is logged in